reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 >[!WARNING]
 >
->- The ability to read is needed to fully enjoy this game.
->- An SSD is **required** to the play the mod list.
+>- An SSD is **required** to the play the modlist.
 >- Only Windows 10 or 11 operating systems are supported.
-Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.** Linux installations may work, but aren't supported.
+Windows LTSC, special variants, lightened editions or any other modified variant **will not work.** Linux installations may work, but aren't supported.
 MacOS is just fully unsupported.

     Minimum:
         Requires a 64-bit processor and operating system